charleslyh/SDDKit/README.md

 ```

 ### Activation and Deactivation
 A statemachine with **nil** context helps nothing.
 Something has to be done that we could distinguish between one state and another.
-That's the reason we are using statemachine, aren't we?
+That's the reason why we are using statemachine, aren't we?
 ```obj-c
 @interface Charles
 @end